Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Setting Language Bias Automatically

-We have observed that using exact INDs is not enough for generating helpful predicate definitions.
-For instance, to learn the accurate definition for relation {\it advisedBy} presented in Section~\ref{sec:introduction}, Castor must join relations {\it publication}, {\it student}, and {\it professor} on attributes {\it publication[author]}, {\it student[stud]}, and {\it professor[prof]}.
-But, the UW-CSE database does not satisfy INDs {\it publication[author]} $\subseteq$ {\it student[stud]} or {\it publication[author]} $\subseteq$ {\it professor[prof]} because {\it publication[author]} contains both students and professors.
-Hence, AutoMode also uses {\it approximate INDs} to assign types to attributes.
+To account for the issue described above, AutoBias also uses {\it approximate INDs} to assign types to attributes.
 In an {\it approximate unary IND} $(R[A] \subseteq S[B], \alpha)$, one has to remove at least $\alpha$ fraction of the distinct values in $R[A]$ so that the database satisfies $R[A] \subseteq S[B]$ \cite{Abedjan:2015:PRD:2811716.2811766}.
-Approximate INDs are not usually maintained in schema and are discovered from the database content.
-We have implemented a program to extract approximate INDs from the database, shown by the {\bf Approximate IND discovery} box in Figure~\ref{figure:architecture}.
-We use a relatively high error rate, 50\%, for the approximate INDs to enlarge Castor hypothesis space.
+Approximate INDs are not usually maintained in a schema and are instead discovered from the database content.
+We have implemented a program to extract approximate INDs from the database.
+We use a relatively high error rate, 50\%, for the approximate INDs to allow for a flexible hypothesis space.